Hylocereus undatus (Haw.) Britton & Rose

 Cereus undatus (basionym), Cereus tricostatus, Cereus trigonus var. guatemalensis, Hylocereus tricostatus, Hylocereus guatemalensis

-Hylocereus undatus is a sprawling or vining, terrestrial or epiphytic cactus.
-The stems are green, 3-winged, up to 16.5 feet (5 m) long and up to 3 inches (7.5 cm) wide.
-They climb by use of aerial roots and can reach up to 33 feet (10 m), growing on rocks and trees.
+Hylocereus undatus is a lithophytic or hemiepiphytic cactus with creeping, sprawling or clambering stems.
+It branch profusely.
+The stems are green, with generally 3 ribs, up to 33 feet (10 m) long, with joints up to 4 feet (1.2 m) long and up to 4.8 inches (12 cm) wide.
+They climb by use of aerial roots.
 Margins are horny and undulate with wings that are up to 2 inches (5 cm) wide.
-Spines on adult branches are 1 to 3, grayish-brown to black in color and up to 1.2 inches (3 cm) long.
-The scented, nocturnal flowers are greenish-yellow or whitish, rarely rose-tinged with green, outer tepals and bracts, up to 14 inches (35 cm) long and up to 12 inches (30 cm) in diameter.
-The fruit is oblong to oval, up to 5 inches (12.5 cm) long and up to 3.6 inches (9 cm) thick.
+The spines on adult branches are 1 to 3, grayish-brown to black in color and up to 1.2 inches (3 cm) long.
+The scented, nocturnal flowers are greenish-yellow or whitish, rarely rose-tinged with green, up to 14 inches (35 cm) long and up to 12 inches (30 cm) in diameter.
+The fruit is oblong to oval, up to 5 inches (12.5 cm) long and up to 3.6 inches (9 cm) in diameter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Like most cacti, Cereus are fairly, low-maintenance and hardy.
 Make sure they receive enough water without becoming waterlogged, especially during the summer and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.